 Terminal 1 Taxi Rank

 As you leave the baggage reclaim area, you will come to a metal barrier where people wait to meet arrivals.
-In the area behind the barrier, you will see a large “TAXI” sign and a door leading to the ramp down to the taxi rank (see photo).
+You will see a large “TAXI” sign and a door leading to the ramp down to the taxi rank (see photo).

 Terminal 2 Taxi Rank

-Terminal 2 is divided into 3 sections A, B, and C. Taxis wait on the road directly outside section B.
+Terminal 2 is divided into three sections A, B, and C. Taxis wait on the road directly outside section B.